-- an unpaid meal break of between 30 and 60 minutes after not more than 6 hours of work; - a 10 minute paid break if shift is 6 or more hours long; and - if it is not possible to grant a meal break on any day, the said meal break must be treated as time worked, and the employee must be paid at the applicable rate, plus 50% of the ordinary hourly rate, until the employee is released for a meal.
+- All employees are entitled to: - o an unpaid meal break of between 30 and 60 minutes after not more than 6 hours of work; and - o a 10 minute paid break if the shift is 6 or more hours long. - If it is not possible for the employer to grant a meal break on any day, the meal break must be treated as time worked and the employee must be paid a 50% loading on the employee's ordinary hourly rate, until the employee is released for a meal.